vekotinkero/fatctrl-the-phone/README.md

 ## Few words about MIDI

-Darran has made a basic USB MIDI driver for atmega8u2 which works fantastically.
+This dude [*darran*](http://hunt.net.nz/users/darran/weblog/5b7f8/Arduino_UNO_USB_MIDI_firmware.html) has made a neat USB MIDI driver for atmega8u2, among other interesting things.

+Original Uno firmware needs to be flipped with that driver.
+I did the flippin' with [Atmels FLIP progammer](http://www.atmel.com/tools/flip.aspx?tab=overview).

+Flipping is a minor headache, because to test the code you'll need to flip the firmware and to again modfiy code you'll need to flip the original Arduino firmware back.
+It's alright since you can develop the code pretty much just by staring at the serial monitor once you understand how MIDI works.
-The driver sends MIDI messages serially over USB at 115200 baud.

-The MIDI messages can be modified and created in midi_messages.h file.
-The basic message that's sent via serial is four bytes long.
+The MIDI messages are sent serially over USB at 115200 baud.
+They can be modified and created in midi_messages.h file.
+The basic message that's sent is four bytes long.

 ```
 Byte 0: MIDI Command